goooseman/devsparks-blog/NOTES.md

 - `<footer>`
   - everything inside should be wrapped in `.layout__container`
   - contains photo of the author with transparent bg and a small about text: Footer Ipsum
-  - text is wrapped with a single border around whole text, not single parapgraph, of `border-color`
   - photo of author: http://placekitten.com/200/200
   - photo of author when hovered: http://placekitten.com/200/200?foo=hover
   - should have flex layout: photo on the left, text on the right